 37.20 Padding for an ICF

-[TBD] If an intermediate FCS and padding are required, then a UHR STA affiliated with an MLD shall set the length of the Padding field of a Trigger frame, that is an ICF, based on the rules defined in 35.5.2.2.3 (Padding for a Trigger frame), with the following superseding requirements:
+(#2686)If an intermediate FCS and padding in a ICF addressed to a UHR STA affiliated with an MLD are required (#2505) by multiple features enabled by the UHR STA, then the peer UHR STA affiliated with an MLD shall set the length of the Padding field of (#3110)the ICF, based on the rules defined in 35.5.2.2.3 (Padding for a Trigger frame), with the following superseding requirements:

+(#2505, 1422)The padding shall satisfy the padding requirement of each feature enabled by the UHR STA independently where the padding requirement is

+the value in the UHR STA’s DPS Padding Delay field for enabled DPS feature,

+the value in the UHR STA’s DSO Padding Delay field for enabled DSO feature,

-If a DPS STA is an intended receiver of the Trigger frame and the value in the DPS Padding Delay field received from the DPS STA is more than MinTrigProcTime, then the MinTrigProcTime is replaced by the value in the DPS Padding Delay field, and the last bit of the field that contains the intermediate FCS is at least LPAD, MAC, defined in Equation (35-1), where EMLSR_PADDING_DELAY is replaced by the value of the DPS Padding Delay field received from the DPS STA.
+the value in the EMLSR Padding Delay field of the non-MLD with which the UHR STA is affiliated for enabled EMLSR feature.

+(#2505, 1422)For each feature enabled by the UHR STA with the padding requirement, (#3111) MinTrigProcTime is replaced by the padding requirement, and the last bit of the field that contains the intermediate FCS is at least (#3112, 3196, 2687) LPAD, MAC, defined in Equation (35-1), where EMLSR_PADDING_DELAY is replaced by the padding requirement of the feature.